 Day 1-3 : Arrival and Orientation

 Day 11-14 : Excursion/Programme Evaluation and Departure

-Impact Traveller is expected to pay a non-refundable programme fee of US$1100.00 one month before departure.
-The fees cover food, accommodation, transportation, project coordination and excursion.
+Impact Traveller is expected to pay a non-refundable programme fee of US$560.00 one month before departure.
+The fees cover food, accommodation, transportation, and project coordination.

-Please note: Also, impact traveller is required to raise additional fund of US$300 or more if possible to support the project they are volunteering on
+Please note: Also, impact traveller is required to raise additional fund of US$300 or more if possible to support the programme volunteering on

 2. Visa (VARAS shall send you attestation letter to enable you secure your visa at the Ghana Consulate in your country)